-Appendix E Sample Letter to Parents/Guardians
+Appendix E: Sample Letter to Parents/Guardians

-Dear Parents/Guardians:

-Beginning on , 20, a Teacher (Candidate from California State University, Los Angeles will begin their student teac hing experience with our r class.
+Dear Parents/Guardians: Beginning on, 20, a Teacher Candidate from California State University, Los Angeles will begin their student teaching experience with our class.
 I look forward to having with us.
-I have talked with n ny students at length abo oout their time in our class and how we will treat as a g guest but also as an exte ension of me as a teacher.
+I have talked with my students at length about their time in our class and how we will treat as a guest but also as an extension of me as a teacher.
 The Teacher Candidate will play a valuable role in our classroom, observing, collaborating, and teaching with me throughout the semester.
 I will be present at all times to ensure your child's learning as well as to mentor the Teacher Candidate as they progress.
-There will be many advantages of having in our classroom community.
-They will not only provide me with an additional teacher to enhance instruction, they will also bring new ideas to our class and provide me with an opportunity to coteach, which only reinforces new and abstract concepts more concretely.

-Also, your child will have more opportunities to meet one-on-one with a teacher to work on specific individual skills.
+There will be many advantages of having Also, your child will have more opportunities to meet one-on-one with a teacher to work on specific individual skills.
 Further, there will be more times that we can work in small groups and develop areas of need with our students.

-Please feel free to introduce yourself and get to know .
-I hope you are as enthused as I am about having with us this semester.
+Please feel free to introduce yourself and get to know I hope you are as enthused as I am about having with us this semester.
 If you have any questions, feel free to contact me.
 Sincerely,

-Appendix F Directed Teaching Assessment
+Appendix F: Directed Teaching Assessment